Man with headphones hung around his neck sits on a couch looking at a digital tablet.

 2. A standard interest rate applies to any balance remaining once the promotional rate of your card expires.

-3. The best balance transfer card for you may offer a low balance transfer fee, no annual fee, and purchase rewards.
+3. The best balance transfer cards for you may offer a low balance transfer fee, no annual fee, and purchase rewards.

-If you're looking for methods of reducing credit card debt, a balance transfer credit card could help you consolidate multiple payments and pay your debt off sooner.
-It’s a great alternative to a debt consolidation loan.
+If you’re looking for a tool to help you manage your credit card debt, a balance transfer credit card might be the right fit.
+Balance transfer credit cards may help you consolidate multiple balances, reduce your interest charges, and pay your credit card debt off sooner.

 But with numerous credit card issuers and cards available, how do you pick the right one for you?
-There are important factors to consider when selecting a credit card for balance transfers, from interest rates and fees to rewards.
+Comparing important factors—from interest rates and fees to rewards—may help you find the right balance transfer offer.

 Why get a balance transfer credit card?